Hexadigital/hexamedia/content/pages/banned-requests.md

 Any game that centers around sport management or sports, with a few exceptions. (ask first)

+Any game that centers around memes, with a few exceptions. (ask first)

 Any game that is multiplayer only.

 Any game that is only available for phones. (such as Android or iOS exclusives)